 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term: amnesia
+This week’s term is amnesia.

 Amnesia is a memory deficit that can go in two different directions.
 Retrograde amnesia goes backward, affecting previously stored memories.
-Anterograde amnesia goes forward, affecting the ability to move short-term memory information into new long-term stored memories.
+Anterograde memory loss goes forward, affecting the ability to move short-term memory information into new long-term stored memories.

 There are multiple types of amnesia that can have retrograde or anterograde effects.
 Typically the effect is on declarative memory (factual information) rather than procedural memory (how to complete tasks).

 Alzheimer’s disease and other forms of dementia are degenerative diseases that cause memory loss as a result of physical changes in the brain.

 Post-traumatic amnesia occurs following a traumatic brain injury such as a concussion.
 While it lasts, new events can’t be stored in memory.
 The effects can be both retrograde and anterograde.
 The Galveston Orientation Amnesia Test (GOAT) is the most commonly used test for post-traumatic amnesia.

 Transient global amnesia is a neurological disorder with attacks that last several hours and involve short-term memory being effectively knocked out, along with difficulties retrieving older memories.
 Aside from that, though, the person is cognitively intact.
 The cause isn’t understood, but it has been linked to migraines and epilepsy.

 Dissociative amnesia can result from periods of dissociation, such as in dissociative identity disorder, or repressed memories.
 Memory loss may occur during traumatic situations like sexual assault.
 Some of the event memories may consolidate after a couple of nights sleep.